kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 ### Functional Requirements - API
 - After figureing out what the system should do, you write it down on the whiteboard in a few sentences, e.g
 	- The system has to count video view events
-		- count view events is the actual action the system performs and video becomes the input ``countViewEvent(videoId)``
+		- count view events is the actual action the system performs and `videoId` becomes the input ``countViewEvent(videoId)``
-		- if we want the system to calculate not just views, but a broader set of events, let's say likes and shares, we may generalize our API a bit and introduce `eventType parameter, this parameter
+		- if we want the system to calculate not just views, but a broader set of events, let's say `likes` and `share`, we may generalize our API a bit and introduce `eventType` parameter, this parameter indicates type of the event we process
+		``countViewEvent(videoId, eventType) where eventType is enum of view/like/share``
+		- we can go one step further and make the system calculate not only count function
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzczODY4MjQsNDY0NjM5NDgzXX0=
+eyJoaXN0b3J5IjpbODU5OTk2ODI2LDQ2NDYzOTQ4M119
 -->